2019 Nauruan parliamentary election

 Parliamentary elections were held in Nauru on 24 August 2019.
 President Baron Waqa lost his seat in Boe Constituency, making him ineligible for a third term.
 Following the elections, Lionel Aingimea was elected President, winning a parliamentary vote 12–6 against David Adeang.

 Electoral system

 The 19 members of Parliament were elected from eight multi-member constituencies using the Dowdall system, a version of ranked voting; voters rank candidates, with the votes counted as a fraction of one divided by the ranking number (e.g. a candidate ranked second will be scored as ½); the candidates with the highest total were elected.

+Conduct

+Speaker Cyril Buraman issued a notice in the Republic of Nauru Government Gazette on 15 July 2019 announcing the date of the general election was 24 August.
+The 2019 general election was observed by two international organizations: the Pacific Islands Forum and the Commonwealth Secretariat.

 Results

+Out of 7,508 registered voters, 7,167 cast a vote, resulting in a turnout of 95.46%.
+7,037 votes were valid and the remaining 130 either blank or invalid.